lokresh88/TwitterTigers/README.md

 > and that is powerful statement, and we have gone out of our way to prove it.
 > Behold twitter keyword propagation visualiser!

-Setup and Source Details:
+Setup and Source Details
 =========================

 > As per our architecture the main components include the Data Collector, Data Processor & the Data Visualizer.

-Setting up the Visualizer:
+Setting up the Visualizer
 =========================

  <ul>